-The Canon EOS R3 is the company’s first high-end mirrorless camera, and it was developed specifically for photojournalism, sports photography, and wildlife photography.
-It is a full-frame 24MP camera constructed around the ‘RF’ lens mount, and in many aspects, it looks to be a flagship camera other than the absence of the number ‘1’ in its designation.
-Other than that, it has all the characteristics of a flagship camera.
+The Canon EOS R3 is the company’s first high-end mirrorless camera, and it was explicitly developed for photojournalism, sports photography, and wildlife photography.
+It is a full-frame 24MP camera constructed around the ‘RF lens mount, and in many aspects, it looks to be a flagship camera other than the absence of the number ‘1’ in its designation.
+But, other than that, it has all the characteristics of a flagship camera.

 The Canon EOS R3 is built around a Stacked CMOS sensor, which not only provides a fast readout for rapid shooting, responsive autofocus, and low rolling-shutter video but also includes a host of other innovative features, such as the return of Canon’s Eye Control autofocus system, which was last seen in film SLRs during the late 1990s and early 2000s.